 Affordable Housing along the Pike

 Columbia Pike contains a significant supply of multi-family housing and a large portion of the County’s market-rate affordable housing stock.
-In 2010, there were approximately 6,200 rental units affordable to those making up to 80 percent of the Area Median Income (AMI), currently about $88,240 for a family of four.
+In 2010, there were approximately 6,200 rental units affordable to those making up to 80 percent of the Area Median Income (AMI), currently about $93,760 for a family of four.
 Since the Columbia Pike Neighborhoods Area Plan adoption in July 2012, 626 units were added to the committed affordable housing inventory, including Arlington Mill (121 affordable units), Serrano (196 affordable units), Arbor Heights (198 affordable units), Buchanan Gardens (111 affordable units), and The Shell (83 affordable units).
 Another 229 units at Columbia Hills are scheduled to come online fall of 2018, 105 units are scheduled to be preserved as committed affordable units at the Wellington Apartments spring of 2019, and 173 committed affordable units at Gilliam Place are scheduled to come online fall of 2019.

 The area is projected to experience significant increases in population, jobs and housing over the next two decades.
 County and regional plans show two-thirds of Arlington’s population growth and nearly half of its employment growth over the next 30 years will occur along Columbia Pike from Pentagon City to the neighboring Skyline area of Fairfax County.
 Without a plan to guide future changes and incentives that encourage affordable housing preservation, the Pike’s unique housing and population characteristics are likely to change substantially.
 Additional affordable units will help ensure that the Pike continues to be a place where everyone can live and where new residents will help support existing businesses.